rkgIITBh/data-structures.github.io/HTML/introBtree.md

 }
 ```

-<strong>Insertion:</strong> Fort inserting a node, perform a search for the key in the given B-Tree.
+<strong>Insertion:</strong> Perform a key search in the given B-Tree for the element.
 If element is not found
 the search will terminate at a leaf.
 If the leaf contains less than <i>M-1</i> keys then insert the key there.
 It will
 require data movements.
 Some keys may have to be moved to right to make room for the new insertion.
 If the leaf is full
 (i.e., it contains <i>M-1</i> keys) then create a new leaf.
 Retain the first half the keys in the old leaf and move the